 Android emulators have gained traction in recent times.
 The extra push came from the rise in popularity of games like PUBG Mobile on PC.

 Nox player has been marred by accusations of bundling malware along with their installer.
-The uninitiated might install the additional commercial softwares, given the misleading language during the installation process.
+The uninitiated might install the additional commercial software, given the misleading language during the installation process.

 Being on the thicker side of things, Nox offers Android 7.0 and above, along with macro recorded.
 Apart from that, it has all the standard features.
 The user interface is clean, without any kind of ads.